 The depth-to-groundwater and groundwater elevations in the vertical wells at Plot M are shown in Table 4.5.
-Groundwater elevations measured during 2015 in most of the shallow wells were consistent with typical groundwater elevations in these wells.
-The groundwater elevation in BH06 was higher than normal during March and June of 2015.
+Groundwater elevations measured during 2016 in most of the shallow wells were consistent with typical groundwater elevations in these wells.
+The groundwater elevation in BH06 was higher than normal during June of 2016.
 The water level in BH35, the 105 ft. deep drift well, remained constant throughout the year.
 Groundwater elevations for the two slant wells are not included in this table since the angle of the well distorts the depth-to-groundwater values.
 Due to the difference in the screen depth of these wells, data could not be used to develop groundwater elevation contour maps of this area.
 The differing well depths, in addition to the groundwater elevation differences between nearby wells, indicate that a hydraulic connection between the wells cannot be assumed.
-In general, however, it appears that groundwater is moving to the northeast, toward the DesPlaines River.
+In general, Plot M groundwater flows downward and downgradient to the northeast, toward the Des Plaines River.

-&lt;sup>2 BH09 and BH10 are slant wells.
+2 BH09 and BH10 are slant wells.